oceanprotocol-archive/OEPs/7/README.md

 * ASSETS on-chain information only can be modified by OWNERS or DELEGATED USERS
 * ASSETS can be resolved using a Decentralized ID (DID) included on-chain and off-chain
 * A Decentralized Distributed Object (**DDO**) represents the ASSET metadata
+* Any kind of object registered in Ocean SHOULD have a DID allowing to uniquely identify that object in the system
 * ASSET DDO (metadata off-chain) is associated to the ASSET information stored on-chain using a common **DID**
 * A **DID** can be resolved to get access to a **DDO**
 * ASSET DDO's can be updated without updating the on-chain information